godotengine/godot/modules/game_help/Terrain3D/doc/docs/tips.md

     * Set `WorldNoise` to `Flat` or `None`
 	* Disable `Auto Shader`
 	* Disable `Dual Scaling`
+* `WorldNoise` exposes additional shader settings, such as octaves and LOD.
+You can adjust these settings for performance.
+However this world generating noise is expensive.
+Consider not using it at all in a commercial game, and instead obscure your background with meshes, or use an HDR skybox.
 * Reduce the size of the mesh and levels of detail by reducing `Mesh/Size` (`mesh_size`) or `Mesh/Lods` (`mesh_lods`) in the `Terrain3D` node.

 ## Shaders